 HOW TO OBSERVE #SpecialEducationDay

+Explore the history of the IDEA legislation and how it has impacted the lives of those with disabilities.
 Share how IDEA impacted your life or the life of a family member.
 Use #SpecialEducationDay to post on social media.

 NATIONAL SPECIAL EDUCATION DAY HISTORY